-The consolidated financial statements comprise the financial statements as at 31 December 2019 of the ICC and its following subsidiaries (together the "Group" or "ICC Group"):
+The consolidated financial statements comprise the financial statements as at 31 December 2020 of the ICC and its following subsidiaries (together the "Group" or "ICC Group"):

-Name of the subsidiary Country of incorporation entage nolding Principal activities 2019 2018 ICC Business Corporation FZ LLC (IBC) United Arab Emirates 100% 100% To manage the commercial rights relating to cricket events of ICC from 1 July 2015.
+Name of the subsidiary Country of incorporation Percentage shareholding Principal activities 2020 2019 ICC Business Corporation FZ LLC (IBC) United Arab Emirates 100% 100% To manage the commercial rights relating to cricket events of ICC from 1 July 2015.
 ICC Development (International) Limited (IDI) British Virgin Islands 100% 100% To manage the commercial rights relating to cricket events of ICC up until 30 June 2015.
 ICC Americas United States of America No shares issued.
 ICC is the sole member.
-No shares ssued.
+No shares issued.
 ICC is the sole member.
 To administer, develop, co-ordinate and promote the sport of cricket throughout the Americas region.
-International Cricket Council FZ-LLC United Arab Emirates 100% 100% To provide administrative services to ICC group companies.
-From 1 January 2018, this includes managing the ICC Development Program.